 Charging your electric vehicle at home

-Charging your EV at home is simple and all you need is a rapid charging unit.
-These durable chargers can easily be installed inside a garage, or outside at off-street parking locations and connect to your mains power supply.
+Charging your EV at home is simple and all you need is a home charging unit.
+These durable chargers can easily be installed inside a garage, or on your driveway, and will connect to your mains power supply.
 Once plugged in, your car will start charging immediately.

 With a home charging unit installed, you can charge your car in just a few hours and many vehicles have a compatible smartphone app so that you can keep an eye on your charge level from just about anywhere.